PhucVuHongGinar/docs-1/docs/API-User-Dashboard/dashboard.md

 ![Dashboard](./pictures/Dashboard.png)

--	**Subscription**: Your purchased package information
+-	**Subscription**: Your purchased and running GINAR service
--	**Balance**: Available requests and requests purchased
+-	**Balance**: Your used and purchased requests
--	**Summary**: The overall real-time & historical requests used daily / weekly / monthly / annually
+-	**Summary**: The overall GINAR service using daily / weekly / monthly / annually
--	**Monthly (MoM) service usage**: The monthly line chart comparison.
-This in purpose to help user in selecting the suitable GINAR service package for their business.
+-	**Month-over-month service usage**: Recent 3 months service review - request purchased / used / incurred
--	**Annual (YoY) service overview**: Recent 3 years of request purchased / used / incurred
+-	**Year-on-year service usage**: Recent 3 years service review - request purchased / used / incurred

-> **Notice**: The notification will be triggered automatically from GINAR system when your balance reaching to 10% availability.
+> **Notice**: The notification will be triggered automatically from GINAR system to your email when your service balance reaching to 10% availability.